Disaster / Coworking / 2016-2024

 Why The Public Market Story Failed

 The IPO withdrawal mattered because it forced the company to tell its story to a less forgiving audience.
-Public markets do not only reward energy, design, and growth curves.
+Public markets do not merely reward energy, design, and growth curves.
 They price governance, control, related-party arrangements, lease exposure, durable margins, and whether the company description matches the actual business.

 WeWork's archive lesson is that the story did not simply become unpopular.
 It became unbelievable in proportion to the business model beneath it.
 When narrative ambition outruns operational clarity, every page of the company begins to read as overclaim.